richelbilderbeek/bbbq_article/revision/README.md

 > protein than B cells is confusing and unnecessary since this is already
 > well appreciated.

-We agree with the reviewer that this is a well known phenomena and have removed it from our revised manuscript. \textbf{GEERT: correct?}
+We agree with the reviewer that this is a well known phenomena and have removed it from our revised manuscript.

 > 6) Finally, the analyses of chance versus observed epitopes do not include
 > any uncertainly estimates.